Co-founder of Belkins, serial entrepreneur, and investor with a decade of experience in B2B Sales and Marketing.

 Iryna mentioned that this strategy has helped them attract leads from prominent companies like Ford, H&M, NASA, Mercedes-Benz, CNH Industrial, and more.
 While not all of them have converted into clients yet, the company has built lasting relationships with these organizations.

-At Belkins, we use a similar strategy to nurture our leads.
+At Belkins, we use a similar strategy to nurture our leads and as a part of the lead nurturing services we offer to our clients.
 Not only do we run webinars but also invite industry leaders and our customers to be guest speakers at Belkins Growth Podcast.
 This helps us to demonstrate the high level of our client relationships and expertise in B2B sales.

 3. Create targeted content

 Do you know what’s really important to nurture your leads?
 Making the right content for the right people.
-And here’s how to create it:
+Quality and relevant content can boost your conversions at all steps in B2B sales process, as it highlights your expertise and serves as a reminder to your potential clients.
+Here’s how to create it:

 Blog posts: Find out what works well within the copy and craft posts that match the needs and interests of your audience.